Project: Time Travel Debugger¶

 breakpoint_id cond file_name:line_number is_active cond_expression

-• Hint: keep in mind that breakpoints may be set in different modules (files) and sometimes cannot be set (e.g., in for comment lines).
+), but not function calls from a debugged program. - Hint: keep in mind that breakpoints may be set in different modules (files) and sometimes cannot be set (e.g., in for comment lines).

-May-Have Requirements (10 Points)
+May-Have Requirements (10 Points)¶

 Fulfilling these additional requirements gains extra points.